 The disease, FIP is mainly of two forms – non-effusive (dry), and effusive (wet).
-Effusive is more common and spreads much faster than the non-effusive form.
-Although it is not a common disease of cats, it is vital to take preventive measures as once a cat develops the disease; the results are invariably fatal.
+The effusive is more common and spreads much faster than the non-effusive form.
+Although it is not a common disease in cats, it is vital to take preventive measures as once a cat develops the disease; the results are invariably fatal.
 Now, let’s have a detailed study on Feline Infectious Peritonitis (FIP) in cats.

 What is FIP?

-Those strains that are avirulent and do not cause FIP are termed as Feline enteric coronavirus (FECV), whereas the virus strains that can mutate and cause FIP are termed as Feline Infectious Peritonitis Virus (FIPV).
-Once a cat develops FIPV, the virus becomes more virulent, replicate faster, and transform to the more hazardous form, posing a severe health risk to the cats.
+Those strains that are avirulent and do not cause FIP are termed Feline enteric coronavirus (FECV), whereas the virus strains that can mutate and cause FIP are termed Feline Infectious Peritonitis Virus (FIPV).
+Once a cat develops FIPV, the virus becomes more virulent, replicates faster, and transforms into a more hazardous form, posing a severe health risk to the cats.

 The virus affects the White Blood Cells, Monocytes, present in the body of the cats, and then, these cells carry the virus throughout the entire body.
 The infected cells mainly reside in vital organs like the kidney, brain, or abdomen of the cats and lead to an intense inflammatory reaction.